loloToster/Goraca-20-Spotify-playlist/README.md

-# Automated Goraca 20 from Eska on Spotify 🔥
+# Gorąca 20 Spotify playlist 🔥

 This is a small project that I use to learn TypeScript.